Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/JTAG_Boot/5DebugResources.md

 7. [References](7References.md)

-# Debug During Board Bring-up
+## Debug During Board Bring-up

 The Vivado Hardware Manager and xsct are helpful debug tools if an issue is encountered during boot.
 Vivado hardware manager provides the following options for debug:

 * Reducing the TCK default rate frequency in hardware manager can help to identify any clock edge or signal integrity issues.
 This option is also helpful to isolate issues on larger JTAG chains where buffering is needed.

-* System monitor (SYSMON) voltage and temperature readings can ensure the power rails are on and operating within the expected Versal ACAP data sheet ranges.
+* System monitor (SYSMON) voltage and temperature readings can ensure the power rails are on and operating within the expected Versal Adaptive SoC data sheet ranges.
 If a boot issue is encountered the power rails should be confirmed.
 The tutorial reference design enables monitoring of key power rails.
-After the reference design PDI is programmed into the Versal ACAP device, the sensor information can be viewed in the hardware manager (shown in the following image).
+After the reference design PDI is programmed into the Versal Adaptive SoC device, the sensor information can be viewed in the hardware manager (shown in the following image).
 ![SYSMON supply reading](Images/5_sysmon_volt.png)

-## Versal ACAP BIF and PDI Example
+### Versal Adaptive SoC BIF and PDI Example

 The PDI can have many different components included depending on the design.
 Refer to the Bootgen User Guide [(UG1283)](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2021_2/ug1283-bootgen-user-guide.pdf) for details on the boot image file (BIF) format and the PDI components.
 The following shows the BIF and PDI components for the example JTAG boot reference design.
 The BIF file can be helpful ensure the expected partitions are included during debug.

-### Tutorial Reference Design BIF
+#### Tutorial Reference Design BIF

 ```
 new_bif: